 17. Is your state or city known for something unique?
 Baseball bats, horses, silly string, Coca-cola?
 Explore the history of that topic.
 If your town is known for something, chances are there’s a museum, park or site of some kind to visit and learn more.
 Field Trip: Louisville Equestrian Center

 18. Get together with some friends and learn about local farms.
-We’ve picked apples and watched how maple syrup is made!
-Field Trip: Apple Picking
+We’ve visited dairy and goat farms, picked apples, and watched how maple syrup is made!
+Field Trip: Maple Syrup Festival

 19. Finally, plan a vacation around something your family is interested in.
 Because of our intense love of history and government, Washington DC is our favorite!
 What’s your family’s passion?
 Even a trip to the beach can become an amazing learning opportunity!
 Field Trip: Washington DC